Shop LeafScore Rated Cookware (100% PTFE Free)

 This air fryer/oven offers eight cooking modes, without too much fussiness.
 These include:

-Other than its more sustainable construction, the big winner with this oven is its capacity relative to its overall size.
-Sure, it’s not going to be easy to stash this 23 lb. air fryer away in a cupboard, but if you have a decent amount of counterspace, you might be fine leaving it out permanently.
+Other than its more sustainable construction, this oven’s big winner is its capacity relative to its overall size.
+Sure, it’s not going to be easy to stash this 23-lb. air fryer away in a cupboard, but if you have a decent amount of counter space, you might be fine leaving it out permanently.

 The biggest limitation, other than cost, is the lack of an interior light.
 This seems an odd oversight as it’s much more eco-friendly and safe to monitor food without opening the oven door.